laiapachon/Art-Bible/docs/index.md

    This one is related with the texture, in the case the game have different textures apart from the drawing, then is necessary to add which texture and how to use it.

 ### - **User interface**
+   The artists have to crate the UI and make it related to the game but at the same time the player has to distinguish the UI from the rest of the game.
    Is necessary so the artists do not draw important things and then the UI cover them.
 Also is useful because artists have to draw the animations and where are the items.

          1. Animations